Skip to main content

 console.log("Current balance:", balance.balance, "sats");

 // 2.
-Set up event listeners
+Set up event listeners for incoming transfers

 wallet.on("transfer:claimed", (transferId, newBalance) => {

-console.log(`Transfer ${transferId} claimed!
+console.log(`Incoming transfer ${transferId} claimed!
 New balance: ${newBalance} sats`);

 });